Milking robots: introduction

 Know what’s going on, any time, any where.

-We are performing field tests on various robot models, with the new Ekomilk Horizon Essential and AMP system (July-December 2017).
+We have performed field tests on various robot models, with the new Ekomilk Horizon Essential and AMP system (July 2017-November 2018).
 Click here for an introduction to Ekomilk Horizon and AMP.

 How does it work?